Aviation Litigation

 Overview

-Hunton Andrews Kurth has been an influential presence in the legal airspace for decades.
+Hunton has been an influential presence in the legal airspace for decades.

 As counselors to Howard Hughes, Jr., our lawyers fended off a 1947 Congressional investigation of the Hercules airplane (commonly known as the “Spruce Goose”) and guided the 1966 public offering of Hughes’s ownership in Trans World Airlines.
 Today, our firm provides a full range of legal advice to the aviation and aerospace industries in areas such as: